Roofers repair or install roofs using materials such as roofing iron, tiles and shingles.

 Pay for roofers varies depending on experience, qualifications and location.

-- Apprentice roofers usually start on the training minimum wage, but earn more as they gain experience.
+- Apprentice roofers usually start on the minimum wage, but earn more as they gain experience.

-- Experienced roofers or supervisors usually earn $30 to $40 an hour.
+- Experienced roofers or supervisors can earn $30 to $40 an hour.

 - PAYE.net.nz website – use this calculator to convert pay and salary information